-I’d stopped at the farmer’s place to pick his barn.
-The old timer didn’t think he had anything I’d be interested in, but he agreed to let me look.
+I’d stopped at the farmer’s place to do a little picking.
+The old timer didn’t think he had anything I’d be interested in, but he agreed to let me look in his barn, all the same.
 Truth is, I think he was just glad to have some company.
 Turned out he was right, though.
 There wasn’t anything in the barn that caught my eye.
 Nothing except for the turkey fans and the deer antlers that lined the walls.
 Trophy rooms are typically measured by their quality, but the impressive thing about this collection was its sheer quantity.
 There were two or three dozen deer racks, but they were far outnumbered by the turkey fans.
 There had to be a hundred of them.

 The old man had obviously been a hunter, and a good one, too.
 When I asked him about it, though, he immediately denied it.
 In fact, he was shaking his head no before I even finished asking the question.
 He slammed the barn door shut and stomped back across the yard toward the house.
 I started to apologize for upsetting him but I didn’t want to make things worse so I just slid in behind the wheel of my pickup.
 I was pulling out of his driveway when I noticed him staring at me from the porch.
 I rolled my window down.

 “Come in, son, and have a glass of sweet tea.
 Maybe I’ll tell you a story.”

 I was halfway through my third glass when he finally quit fiddling with the strap on his overalls, cleared his throat and started talking.